Nature Park Interpretive Center

 The most recent addition to the park came in April 2000.
 Through the efforts of concerned citizens, the Park District, the city of Beaverton and Metro, the Nature Park was expanded by 22 acres in the southeast corner along Beaverton Creek.

-Through the successful 1994 bond levy, Park District residents approved the funds for the Nature Park Interpretive Center to be built, along with trail improvements and interpretive signs.
-The Interpretive Center, completed in 1998, consists of two classrooms/meeting rooms, a kitchen, fireplace room, interpretive display room, and the center's offices.
+Through the successful 1994 bond levy, Park District residents approved the funds for the Tualain Hills Nature Center (formerly known as the Nature Park Interpretive Center) to be built, along with trail improvements and interpretive signs.
+The Nature Center, completed in 1998, consists of two classrooms/meeting rooms, a kitchen, fireplace room, interpretive display room, and the center's offices.

 In 2003, the Tualatin Hills Nature Park added about three more acres to include the Reser ponds north across the MAX tracks from the main park.

 The park and the life within it will continue to change and evolve through time.
-Join us in this amazing journey as we celebrate Tualatin Hills Nature Park and Interpretive Center, its beginnings and its future.
+Join us in this amazing journey as we celebrate Tualatin Hills Nature Park and the Nature Center; its beginnings and its future.